9 Wrong Ways to React in Case of an Emergency

 6. Using Landlines

 In the case of an emergency, all the landlines are used by the authorities to contact the people in danger.
+If you wish to inform your loved ones about your situation, just send a message using your mobile phone.

 Keep the landlines free for the ones in need of immediate assistance.